 Brown adipose tissue is divided in large and small lobes separated by connective tissue.
-Blood vessels and nerves run through the connective tissue.
-Brown fat is innervated by sympathetic nervous system, that after stimulation leads to brown adipocytes to generate heat.
-The terminals of the symphathetic axons directly stimulate the adipocytes.
+Blood vessels, more abundant than in the white fat tissue, and nerves run through this connective tissue.
+Brown fat is innervated by the sympathetic nervous system, that after releasing noradrenaline leads to brown adipocytes to degrade lipids and generate heat.
+Unlike in white fat tissue, terminals of the sympathetic axons directly stimulate brown fat adipocytes.

 Frühbeck G, Sesma P, Burrell MA.
 2009.
 PRDM16: the interconvertible adipo-myocyte switch.
 Trends in cell biology.
 19: 141-146.